sterrevangeest/meesterproef-1819/README.md

 ![](images/RefactorClass.jpg)

 This also saved a lot of confusion during merge conflicts.
 In a next project I want to do this type of discussion at the start of a project.
 It takes a lot less time then it did now.

+I enjoyed working with my teammates.
+There was room to have discussions and to discuss how we would divide certain structures.
+Because we saw each other every day and we were able to communicate well, we were also able to ensure that our code was structured.